Jerry Numata has been with the Builders Capital Team just under four years. Here is more about Jerry and his work here at Builders Capital.

 What made you decide to join Builders Capital?

 I had just completed four years as an asset manager in commercial real estate for a local bank and wanted to take on a new challenge.
 As I started to look around, an opportunity with Builders Capital came about.
 During the interview process, I got the sense there was more of a start-up mentality even though the company had been around for nine years at the time.
-It drew my interest, especially around the potential for growth.
-It felt like I could come in and help take things to the next level.
+It drew my interest, especially around the potential to work for such a dynamic company.
+It felt like I could come in and make an impact to help further grow the company.

 What role did you start in when you joined the team?

 When I joined the team, it was as a Senior Credit Analyst.